 Pay for your car during tax season

 Not everybody wants to finance when they buy a new car.
-You can’t beat an interest-free cash deal.
-Your tax return could go a long way in padding your car-buying budget, especially if you’re planning shopping used, and maybe even older, models.
-There are a ton of benefits to buying used, and one of the biggest is that you may be able to buy that car outright instead of carrying a payment for years to come!
+Instead, they might opt for an interest-free cash deal.
+Your tax return could go a long way in padding your car-buying budget, especially if you’re planning to shop used models.
+You might be able to buy that used car outright instead of paying it off for years.

 Inventory during tax seasons

-You won’t likely be surprised to hear that you’re not the only shopper who is planning to buy a car during tax season.
+You probably won’t be surprised to hear that you’re not the only shopper who is shopping for a car during tax season.
 Because you’re not alone, dealerships prepare for a heavy sales season during tax time.
-That means you can expect to see a lot of inventory, whether you’re planning to buy new or used, because car dealers have stocked up on new inventory and taken in a lot of trades.
+That means you can expect to see a lot of inventory, whether you’re planning to buy new or used because car dealers have stocked up on new inventory and taken in a lot of trades.

 Take advantage of incentives & specials